thiagosena/car-mcp/README.md

-# MCP-Car: Automobile Search System
+# Car-MCP: Automobile Search System

 A car search system that uses the MCP (Model-Client-Protocol) protocol and a virtual agent to facilitate vehicle searches through natural language.

 ## 📋 About the Project

-MCP-Car is a system that allows users to search for automobiles using natural language.
+Car-MCP is a system that allows users to search for automobiles using natural language.
 The system employs a virtual agent that interprets user requests, extracts search criteria, and presents results in a user-friendly manner.

 ### Main Features